 Now is the best time to give yourself a body scrub with your own home-made recipe, one you buy, or a Korean-style hand mitt or even a rolled up washcloth.
 Your skin will be softened up by now and you can get more skin off.
 Rinse in the shower to make sure you've gotten off all the scrub and dead skin.

 Dry off, put a nice moisturizer on your body, wrap yourself in a cozy spa robe, and blow the candles out.
-Relax afterwards.
+Relax afterward.
 You can go straight to bed, take a nap, have cup of tea, read, or just sit and rest and look at something pretty, like a view out your window.
 Enjoy the feeling of being in your body, and being alive.